Los Angeles PHP

-One of the most popular ways to receive addiction treatment is through a partial hospitalization program in Los Angeles.
-These recovery programs are incredibly intensive and focused, and provide many of the same benefits that can be found with inpatient or residential treatment.
-Learn more about our PHP in Los Angeles, and what it might look like for the average person.
+This recovery program is incredibly intensive and focused and provides many of the same benefits that can be found with inpatient or residential treatment.
+Learn more about our PHP in Los Angeles and how it could help you or a loved one on the journey to recovery.

 What Are Partial Hospitalization Programs In Los Angeles?

-Partial hospitalization programs, PHPs, are one of the most intensive and comprehensive of all outpatient programs.
-They are programs that involve significant daily participation in a focused environment that leverages things like evidence-based treatment methods, group sessions, addiction education, and even holistic practices for a better chance at a resilient recovery.
+Partial hospitalization programs, or PHPs, are one of the most intensive and comprehensive of all outpatient services.
+These programs, sometimes called day treatment, involve significant daily participation in a focused environment that leverages things like evidence-based treatment methods, group sessions, addiction education, and even holistic practices for a better chance at a resilient recovery.

-While everyone’s road to recovery is going to look different from someone else’s, there will often be some common elements and treatment methods in common from one to.
-The most common elements include individual psychotherapy, group therapeutic activities, and recovery assistance with medication.
+While everyone’s road to recovery from substance use disorders is going to look different from someone else’s, there will often be some common elements and treatment methods in common from one to.
+The most common elements of PHPs in Los Angeles include individual psychotherapy, group therapeutic activities, and recovery assistance with medication.

 Psychotherapy